Expression Pedal Mod

 The wiring digram shows the two ‘additional’ resistors for the ‘maximum volume issue’ (R1) and the ‘minimum volume optimisation’ (R2).

-Your pedal might be different and you have to figure out the values by experimentation: you can use little ‘trim pots’ for R1 and R2 that you can exactly calibrate for the best setting.
+Your pedal might be different and you have to figure out the values by experiments: you can use little ‘trim pots’ for R1 and R2 that you can exactly calibrate for the best setting.
 Calibration can be done by ear, which is not very precise.
 The far better way is to attach the VR to a midi monitor e.g. Windows laptop + MidiOX and follow the midi values of the ‘expression’ pedal (0 = zero vol, 127 = max vol)

 NOTE: the ‘volume offset pot’ of some pedals can be used instead of R2 but there’s a risk that you accidentally lose its correct position.